DanArmstrong124/simon/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Are you still there alert after 30 seconds without pressing.
 - Jasmine Testing
 - Desktop Friendly
-- Center Difficulties
 - podcast

 ## Technologies Used